Updated on July 19, 2022

-Google is nearly a quarter century old: 24 years of existence on September 4, 2022.
-The company has come a long way; from a search engine built in a garage to a massive, all-pervasive company, holding and giving us the answers and solutions to most of our queries.
-Today, most of us see “Google” as a synonym for “Internet” and “search”.
+On September 27, 2023, Google celebrated its 25th year of existence.
+The company has made a remarkable journey, evolving from a search engine built in a garage to a massive, all-pervasive company, holding the answers and giving us solutions to most of our queries.
+Today, for many of us, “Google” has become synonymous with “Internet” and “search.”

+How did it all begin?
 Back in 1996, two Stanford Ph.D. students, Larry Page and Sergey Brin, gave people what they needed: a Backrub!
-That’s the name of the grandfather (or “grandmother” …) of what we know now as Google search engine.
+That’s the name of the grandfather (or “grandmother” …) of what we know as the Google search engine.
 Larry and Sergey innovated on the relevance of search results, using links “to determine the importance of individual pages on the World Wide Web”.

 We’ve put together a short version of the history of Google in the form of a visual timeline, marking some of the major milestones in the history of the Internet giant.